JeffML/the_blog/content/posts/2020-02-29-what-is-cached-data.md

 ## What's clear cache and hard reload?

-This operation clears the entire browser cache, which has the same effect as a hard reload, but additionally causes dynamically loaded resources to be refetched as well--after all, there's nothing in the cache, obviously, so there is no choice!
+This operation clears the entire browser cache, which has the same effect as a hard reload, but additionally causes dynamically loaded resources to be refetched as well--after all, there's nothing in the cache, so there is no choice!